 I originally worked in engineering and construction before I changed direction and worked as a Youth Worker and IT tutor before beginning my counselling training in 1997.
 Since 1999 I have continued training as a therapist as well as gaining experience working in a number of settings including the non-profit and voluntary sector as well as private practice.
 I have experience of establishing, coordinating and managing counselling services as well as recruiting staff and delivering training events.

-I am a qualified BACP registered counsellor as well as a qualified UKCP accredited psychotherapist.
-I subscribe to these organisations' Ethical Principles and Codes of Professional Conduct.
+I am a BACP Registered Counsellor (no. 530312), a UKCP Accredited Psychotherapist (no. 2011163108), and a UKCP & HIPC recognised Supervisor listed on the UKCP Directory of Supervisors.
 I have extensive experience in working face-to-face with adults (18 years plus) offering short-term therapy and long-term in-depth therapy.
 I have worked with people in a therapeutic capacity since 1999.
 I subscribe to the BACP Ethical Framework and UKCP Code of Ethics, both of which operate a complaints procedure to which I am accountable.
 I have an ongoing commitment to continued professional development, and all my work is supervised on a monthly basis.

 If you are thinking about contacting me I would welcome your call.
 I am happy to provide further information or, should you wish, arrange a free mutual assessment session, subject to availability.
 Please note that depending upon my current caseload there are times when I keep a waiting list, this may mean that when you contact me I might not be able to meet with you straight away.

 Telephone: 024 7663 6826